 New England’s Patriarca crime family isn’t what it used to be, but as long as it can rely on the muscle and reputation of tough old-timers it will remain an underworld force.
-One of those hard men is longtime mob enforcer Frank “Bobo” Marrapese Jr., a man convicted of murder who refuses to say farewell to the life.
+One of those hard men is longtime mob enforcer Frank “Bobo” Marrapese Jr., a man convicted of murder who refused to say farewell to the life by himself and had to be taken out in a coffin.

 “People know about me.
 What I’m about,” Marrapese once was recorded saying.
 “People shit their pants when they hear my name.”